EilRoviSoft/AloneCompiler/res/amasm_features.md

 This function adds int64 and int32 from stack; removes these arguments from stack; pushes result on stack

+Also you can call labels only inside current function

 ```asm
 func @add6432(int64, int32): int64 { # arguments pushes right-to-left
     mov64 %rcx, [%rsp - 12];